neilmorton/GetRated/README.md

 ### Basic Setup

-GetRated typically requires no configuration at all and simply requires starting, the best time to do this is in your AppDelegate's `- [application:didFinishLaunchingWithOptions:]` method.
+GetRated typically requires no configuration and simply requires starting, the best time to do this is in your AppDelegate's `- [application:didFinishLaunchingWithOptions:]` method.

 If you do wish to customise GetRated, the best time to do this is again in your AppDelegate's `-[application:didFinishLaunchingWithOptions:]` method.
 Any configuration should be applied _BEFORE CALLING START_, otherwise the prompt may already have been requested.